TerryTantan/HCMUS-NER-Web/readme.md

 * The project must be **well-structured and scalable** to support future enhancements.
 Apply **Object-Oriented Programming (OOP)** principles and aim for clean, modular, and maintainable code.
 * Adding comments is highly encouraged to improve code readability and understanding.
 ---
-Here’s a clearer, more polished version of your `README.md` **Important Notes** section with improved grammar, vocabulary, and formatting:

----

 ### Important Notes

 * The current **entry point** of the project is `main.py`, located at the root directory.
 To test the project's functionality, either use `main.py` directly or create a new `.py` file at the root level for custom testing.